chinapedia/wikipedia.abstract.en/Page/Armed_Forces_of_Turkmenistan.md

 Ground Forces

-Flag_of_the_Turkmen_Ground_Forces.svg]] Independence_Day_Parade_-_Flickr_-_Kerri-Jo_(111).jpg during the 20th year of independence in Turkmenistan]] Independence_Day_Parade_-_Flickr_-_Kerri-Jo_(52).jpg Independence_Day_Parade_-_Flickr_-_Kerri-Jo_(68).jpgUMG tankman salutes during parade]] Independence_Day_Parade_-_Flickr_-_Kerri-Jo_(66).jpgSA and T-72UMG units]] The Turkmen military inherited several motor rifle divisions from the Soviet Armed Forces Turkestan Military District, forming the basis of the Turkmen ground forces.
+]] during the 20th year of independence in Turkmenistan]] UMG tankman salutes during parade]] SA and T-72UMG units]] The Turkmen military inherited several motor rifle divisions from the Soviet Armed Forces Turkestan Military District, forming the basis of the Turkmen ground forces.
 Among them was the 58th Motor Rifle Division at Kyzyl-Arvat.[6]
 Interim Russian commanders in the first half of the 1990s included Major General Viktor Zavarzin, chief of staff and first deputy commander of the Separate Combined-Arms Army of Turkmenistan, and commander of the Separate Combined-Arms Army of Turkmenistan and deputy minister of defence Lieutenant General Nikolai Kormiltsev.

 Today the ground forces include the 2nd, 3rd, 11th, and 22nd Motor Rifle Divisions.[7]
 The 11th Motor Rifle Division is the former Soviet 88th Motor Rifle Division.
 The 11th (according to other sources 357th) MSD behalf of Sultan Sanjar (former Soviet 88th MSD; Kushka officially - Serhetabat).